CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 collaboration is to reproduce the same experiment in two different laboratories using the same systematic approach.
 [3]

-B) We investigate if we can observe a JSE using a physiologically different robot (from Stenzel's) without explicit belief manipulation of the subjects (cf. [2] "biologically inspired" vs. "machine like" robot).
+B) We investigate if we can observe a JSE using a physiologically different robot (from Stenzel's experiment) without explicit belief manipulation of the subjects (cf. [2] "biologically inspired" vs. "machine like" robot).

-## Hardware Requirements and Prerequisites
+## Step 1: Hardware Requirements and Prerequisites

 Any recent standard NAO robot platform (acquired within the last 2-3 years) should suffice.
 The software interface to the robot is downward compatible to NAOQi 1.x.x in this experiment.

 Furthermore, a recent desktop PC or laptop is required.
 The PC/laptop initially requires an internet connection for our automated software installation, running the experiment does not require internet access.

 At least two cpu cores, and 2 GB Ram (4 GB recommended) should suffice.
 Additionally, it is required that the robot and the laptop/PC are connected to the same network (subnet).

-We also strongly recommend a wired network connection for both, the robot and the laptop.
+We also strongly recommend a **wired** network connection for both, the robot and the laptop.
 If there is absolutely no chance of establishing a wired connection, WiFi will also work.
 However, since WiFi usually introduces a higher latency and instability than a wired connection, we disadvise using it.

 In order to check if the laptop/PC 'can talk to' the robot, simply plug a network cable into the NAO (back of the head, open the service hatch first).
-Startup the laptop connected to the robot.
+Startup the laptop and connect it to the same network, either via router or your local network infrastructure.
 As soon as the laptop is up and running, press the robot's chest button (single long press) to initiate the boot sequence.
 This will take a few minutes.
 When the NAO is ready (startup jingle is over) press the chest button of the robot again (single short press).
 The robot will tell you its IP address.
 On the laptop/PC you can now ping the robot's IP, check if you get a "pong".
 It is also recommended to leave the power cord of the robot plugged during the experiment.
-This is however not mandatory.

 <pre>
 ping ROBOT_IP